malgebary/Azure-Route-Server-MicroHack/README.md

 👉 From CSR NICs

-   You can check from either NIC
+   You can check from any NIC

 Navigate to Network Interfaces -> CSROutsideInterface -> Help -> Effective routes
 Or: